valerio-vaccaro/LiquidSecuritiesAuthorizer/README.md

               |_|    Demo external authorizer
 ```
 # LiquidSecuritiesAuthorizer
-This is an examples of external authorizer for liquid securities.
+This is an examples of external authorizer for Blockstream AMP.

 ___DON'T USE THIS CODE IN PRODUCTION___

 - http.server is not ready for a production service